uManuel/coe-path-modules/modules/1.9-angular-complete-guide/notes.md

 We can also obtain the parameters of a route using `ActivatedRoute` examples in `app/users/user` and it's not necessary to unsubscribe it because angular handle it.

-We can also obtain information about the query params and fragments
+We can also obtain information about the query params and fragments.

+We can also redirect from a route to another route.

+We can also use guards to prevent the access to some routes without authentication for example or roles.

+We can also use guards to deactivate don't allow leave of a certain url.

 ## Section 13: Understanding observables